h0rv/h0rv.github.io/content/_index.md

 draft: false
 ---

-__Hi, I am Robby.__ Welcome to my website and home on the web to where I post my thoughts, media I enjoyed, and other things no one will care about.
+__Hi, I am Robby.__ Welcome to my website where I post my thoughts, media I enjoyed, and other things no one will care about.

 My technological interests include open-source, privacy, security, Linux, NeoVim, and systems.